 About Mana

-Mana Kharrazi is a community leader and organizer with more than 13 years of experience in racial justice, identity-based, and youth leadership movement work.
+Mana Kharrazi is a community leader and organizer with more than 16 years of experience in advocacy, campaigning, and movement-building.

-Mana currently serves as MoveOn’s Rapid Response Campaign Director, leading various innovative and groundbreaking campaigns on behalf of the organization.
-Mana organized the first ever Banned Bookmobile tour, a multi-state tour featuring elected champions, advocates, and writers in some of the areas most impacted by book bans.
-Mana also leads the organization's foreign policy, abortion campaigning, and electoralizing other critical issues in battleground states.
-As part of her political work, she's launched million dollar ad campaigns, compelling message testing, state-wide billboards, and a range of rapid-response tactics such as mobile billboards, aerial banners, and creative actions.
-Mana has led a wide array of campaigns and tactics for MoveOn, garnering media attention and effective interventions with progressive champions and partners for wins on a variety of issues.
+Most recently Mana was Economic Security Project’s Director of State Cash Campaigns, working closely with state tax policy and economic justice organizations to advance policies that build economic power for all.
+Prior to ESP, Mana served as MoveOn’s Rapid Response Campaign Director, leading various innovative and groundbreaking campaigns on behalf of the organization.
+Mana organized the first ever Banned Bookmobile tours, multi-state tours featuring elected champions, advocates, and writers in some of the states most impacted by book bans.
+Mana also led the organization's rapid response campaigns.
+In her role, Mana utilized an array of strategies and tactics, including: launching million dollar ad campaigns, developing compelling messaging based on expertise and polling, and leading a range of rapid-response tactics such as mobile billboards, aerial banners, and creative actions.
+Mana spearheaded a wide range of campaigns and initiatives for MoveOn that garnered extensive media attention and campaign wins.

 Formerly, as Executive Director of IAAB, Mana trained and developed over a thousand young leaders to build capacity within their communities.
 Mana built a national base across the country, working alongside hundreds of parents, educators, student organizations, and community leaders to improve the lives of Iranian Americans in a demonized climate.